Rajalo/HiddenSetSuite/README.md

 # How to run

-If you have the .jar file, you can simply run it (usually just double clicking).
+If you have the .jar file from the release, you can simply run it (usually just double clicking).

 Elsewise, add all the src classes to a new IntelliJ Idea project. additionally place the Ti86PcBold.tff file just outside src.
 Download processing from here: https://processing.org/download